-As lyricist, I wrote the lyrics for several songs (with composer Alexander Rudd) and some spoken word poetry for Moving Stories, a fundraising concert of writing and poetry which has now been staged at the National Theatre in the Lyttelton, and at The Theatre Royal Haymarket in 2016, in aid of the United Nations' refugee charity UNHCR, produced by Emma Manton.
+As lyricist, I wrote the lyrics for several songs (with composer Alexander Rudd) and some spoken word poetry for Moving Stories, a fundraising concert of writing and poetry which has now been staged at the National Theatre in the Lyttelton, and at The Theatre Royal Haymarket in 2016, and in the Houses of Parliament, in aid of the United Nations' refugee charity UNHCR, produced by Emma Manton.

 From that show, my poem What They Took With Them: A List was made into a short film featuring UNHCR Ambassador Cate Blanchett and friends, and distributed globally by Facebook to promote UNHCR’s WithRefugees.org campaign.
 The film was played at the United Nations when UNHCR delivered their With Refugees petition.

 The poem was based on verbatim and historic reports of what refugees chose to take with them when they fled.
 Much of the inspiration for it came from photographer Brian Sokol's extraordinary photo series The Most Important Thing made in collaboration with UNHCR.

 Emma Manton, performer Niall Ashdown and I have also led What They Took With Them workshops at the Good Chance Encampment on the Southbank, and at the LUSH 2016 Summit.

 Atina, Evil Queen of the Galaxy